-Fresh blow for Liz Truss as Braverman quits as home secretary with broadside on PM
+Suella Braverman quits as home secretary with scathing broadside to Liz Truss

 Truss and Braverman clashed over immigration, after the home secretary broke with the government line by saying she wanted a return to David Cameron’s target of fewer than 100,000 immigrants a year, while Ms Truss made clear she was ready to see numbers rise to boost economic growth.

+Ms Braverman sparked outrage by saying that her “dream” was to see a plane full of migrants heading off to Rwanda.

-And Ms Braverman raised hackles on Tuesday by saying in the House of Commons by accusing opposition parties of being a “coalition of chaos”, adding: “It’s the Guardian-reading, tofu-eating wokerati, dare I say, the anti-growth coalition that we have to thank for the disruption that we are seeing on our roads today.”
+And she raised hackles on Tuesday by saying in the House of Commons by accusing opposition parties of being a “coalition of chaos”, adding: “It’s the Guardian-reading, tofu-eating wokerati, dare I say, the anti-growth coalition that we have to thank for the disruption that we are seeing on our roads today.”

+Tory peer Sayeeda Warsi left no doubt of her delight at the home secretary’s removal, tweeting: “I have a dream….
+Yes me too!
+And mine came true Bye bye Suella Braverman.”

-Her departure gives Ms Truss an opportunity to respond to backbench calls to broaden her cabinet, after she excluded all supporters of leadership rival Rishi Sunak from her frontbench team last month.
-If Sunak-backing Mr Shapps was appointed, it would follow the appointment of Jeremy Hunt as chancellor and trade minister Greg Hands, neither of whom backed Truss for leader.
+The appointment of Sunak-backing Shapps follows the arrival of Jeremy Hunt as chancellor and trade minister Greg Hands, neither of whom backed Truss for leader.

 The sensational development came after the PM suddenly cancelled a planned visit to a defence company in Hertfordshire this afternoon for what No 10 would describe only as reasons of “government business”.